 1 tbsp lightly toasted sesame seeds

 1. Heat a wok over a high heat.
 When it is hot, add the oil.
-As soon as the oil begins to shimmer add the garlic.
-Stir vigorously for 30 seconds, so as not to burn the garlic, then add the broccoli.
+As soon as the oil begins to shimmer add the broccoli.
+Stir vigorously for 5 minutes, by which time it will have started to wilt and colour.

-2. Continue to stir fry for 5-6 minutes or until the broccoli is just tender.
-Remove from the heat.
+2. Add the sliced garlic and continue to stir fry vigorously for a further two minutes or until the broccoli is just tender, making sure the garlic does not burn.
+Remove the wok from the heat.
 Add and stir in the soy sauce.

-3. Serve immediately, sprinkled with the toasted sesame seeds, accompanied by rice noodles tossed in sesame oil or plain steamed jasmine rice.
+3. Serve immediately, sprinkled with the toasted sesame seeds.